 Once you have optimized your managed firewall offering, your sales team needs to communicate its value to prospects.
 And like every other aspect of offering firewall management services, sales is also a balancing act.

-For example, in addition to communicating what your solution does, you also need to stress that you can’t guarantee the business will never be the victim of a cyberattack.
-Firewalls have a specific job to do in a business’ security strategy, and if your clients don’t deploy other types of security solutions, such as email security, they can still be vulnerable.
-It’s vital to communicate firewall management’s critical role as part of a holistic security strategy and how your MSP team’s services can ensure it does its job optimally.
+For example, in addition to communicating what your solution does, you must stress that you can’t guarantee the business will never be the victim of a cyberattack.
+Firewalls have a specific job to do in a business’ security strategy.
+If your clients don’t deploy other types of security solutions, such as email security, they can still be vulnerable.
+Therefore, it’s vital to communicate firewall management’s critical role as part of a holistic security strategy and how your MSP team’s services can ensure it does its job optimally.